-Allied Irish Banks, p.l.c.
+Allied Irish Banks, p.I.c.
 Baggot Street Lower Dublin 2 D02 X342

-&#x27; The Chief Executive of the NTMA is an ex-officio Board member of NAMA.
+The Chief Executive of the NTMA and NAMA are ex-officio Board members of NAMA.

 General information

 The National Asset Management Agency (NAMA) was established by the Minister for Finance in November 2009.
 NAMA is a separate statutory body, with its own Board and Chief Executive Officer, and operates in accordance with the National Asset Management Agency Act 2009 (the Act).